Macon Pedestrian Accident Lawyer

 Legal Claims in Georgia Pedestrian Injury Cases

-If you or a loved one has been hit by a car or truck while walking, or if you are the survivor of someone who was killed by a negligent driver, contact the Georgia pedestrian injury lawyers of the Mann Law Firm to schedule a consultation.
+If you or a loved one has been hit by a car or truck while walking, or if you are the survivor of someone who was killed by a negligent driver, contact a Macon pedestrian injury lawyer of the Mann Law Firm to schedule a consultation.
 We understand the distress that comes with an injury, and we will work quickly to get you the compensation you deserve.

 Our law firm has experience in fighting to protect the rights of pedestrian accident victims and we can help you.
 Please call us at (478) 742-3381 or fill out our online form.